 In late 1973, when accumulated funds reached $10,000, the QPLS commenced providing assistance in accordance with its Constitution.
 The primary focus of the scheme was to ensure the education of those children was not disadvantaged by the death of their parent.
 Funding the educational expenses of dependent children continues to be the core focus of the QPLS to this day.

-Over the past 46 years assistance has been provided to 228 families and the educational expenses of 411 legatee children have been met by the Scheme.
+Over the past 52 years assistance has been provided to 277 Queensland Police families.
+The educational expenses of 496 legatee children have been met by the Scheme.